clrp-code/egs_brachy/egs_brachy/_docs/egs_brachy.md

 If `score scatter dose` is enabled, egs_brachy will score primary, single scattered and multiple scattered dose (normalized to total radiant energy) and output them to 3ddose files with the format `{input_file}_{phantom_name}.{pr,ss,ms,to}.3ddose`

+Note that for voxels with volume corrections, the uncertainty in the 3ddose file represents the total uncertainty of the calculation which is the error on the dose calculation added in quadrature to the error on the volume correction calculation.

 \subsubsection egsphant egsphant file